NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 #### Setup hooks {#setup-hooks}

-- `venvShellHook` to source a Python 3 `venv` at the `venvDir` location.
-A `venv` is created if it does not yet exist. `postVenvCreation` can be used to to run commands only after venv is first created.
 - `wheelUnpackHook` to move a wheel to the correct folder so it can be installed with the `pipInstallHook`.